One American killed in attack on hotel in Mali - State Department

 Army Colonel Mark Cheadle, a spokesman for Africa Command, said six Americans were recovered from the hotel and he believed all were alive.

-Another defence official, speaking on condition of anonymity, said five U.S. Defence Department personnel were at the hotel at the time of the siege and all have been accounted for.
+Another defense official, speaking on condition of anonymity, said five U.S. Defense Department personnel were at the hotel at the time of the siege and all have been accounted for.
 "We have no reports of any injuries," the official said.

 One U.S. service member "who was at the location stepped in to assist first responders with moving civilians from the hotel to secure locations as Malian forces worked to clear the hotel of hostile gunmen," the official said.
 "U.S. forces did not directly participate in the operation."